yli-yasir/health-m-showcase/README.md

 ### 🔍 Challenges and Lessons
 * Some routes in the web server shared similar logic to some degree, and repeating myself would have resulted in code that is harder to scale and maintain.
 To remedy this, I am defining seperate middleware functions and reusing them where needed.

 * Consistency was needed on the web server.
-This is done by complying to REST architecture as much as possible.
+One must try to remain consistent and comply to REST architecture when possible.

 * Manually and imperatively validating user data was unmaintainable and a pain.
 I utilized the `Joi` Object schema validation library for validation.